 Cheeks / nasolabial folds

 Beautifully contoured cheeks can only develop in harmony with the temple and eye area.
-Otherwise there is the risk of over-correction with less attractive “apple cheeks” and visually smaller eyes.
-For this reason, I always match the middle and upper thirds of the face with each other whereby certain features in the upper third of the face are slightly accentuated – but only really accentuated as if you had applied a soft blusher.
+Otherwise, there is the risk of over-correction with less attractive “apple cheeks” and visually smaller eyes.
+For this reason, I always match the middle and upper thirds of the face with each other whereby certain features in the upper third of the face are slightly accentuated - but only really accentuated in the same way as if you had applied a soft blusher.

-Another advantage of increasing volume deep down: As a result, the nasolabial fold smooths over to a considerable extent and therefore often requires no or only little follow-up treatment.
-The so-called nasolabial triangle – the dark shadow next to the nostrils that considerably contributes to a tired facial expression – should almost always be filled.
+Another advantage of increasing volume deep down: As a result, the nasolabial fold smooths over to a considerable extent and therefore often requires little or no follow-up treatment.
+The so-called nasolabial triangle—the dark shadow next to the nostrils that considerably contributes to a tired facial expression - should almost always be filled.